advance100/doc_webpack/webpack-for-browserify-users.md

 ## transform

 browserify uses *transforms* to preprocess files. webpack uses *loaders*.
 Loaders are functions that take source code as argument and return (modified) source code.
-Like transforms that run in node.js, can be chained and can be async.
+Like transforms they run in node.js, can be chained and can be async.
 Loader can take additional parameters by query strings.
-Loaders can be used from `require()` call.
-Transforms can be specified in the `package.json`. browserify apply configured transforms for each module, in webpack config you select the modules by RegExp.
+Loaders can be used from `require()` calls.
+Transforms can be specified in the `package.json`. browserify apply configured transforms for each module.
+Within the webpack configuration you select the modules by RegExp.
 In the common case you specify loaders in the `webpack.config.js`:

 ``` sh
 $ browserify --transform coffeeify